 After all, small clogs can be deceitful.
 A sewer line failure may be at the crux of your clog, which places your home at risk—meaning, raw sewage can back into your residence.
 And who wants their home to look like a construction site while that sewer line is dug up and repaired?

-Considering calling a San Diego drain cleaning service?
+Considering calling a San Diego plumber?
 Here are 3 signs that your drains require more than a YouTube tutorial and an empty milk carton:

 1. Strange Sounds